se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 - **TUI**, short for Terminal User Interface.
 These run in your terminal.
 Works anywhere, including on clusters.
 - **GUI**, short for Graphical User Interface.
-These are stand-alone application with custom graphics.
-These can often do a little more than TUI's, like render webpage previews.
+These are stand-alone applications with custom graphics.
+These can often do a little more than TUIs, like render webpage previews.
 - **Editor plugins**: These run in your editor, usually looking like a chat window alongside the normal editor.